JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 Today is `r Sys.date()` --> Today is 2020-05-20
 ````

-**5. A place to embed your plots with echo = FALSO to avoid showing the code:**
+**5. A place to embed your plots with echo = FALSE to avoid showing the code:**
 ```{r name of the plot, echo=FALSE}
 plot(name of the plot)
 ```

-Finally, to get your repot you can click on "Knit" botton and choose your favovourite format: HTML, PDF or Word.
+Finally, to get your repot you can click on "Knit" botton and choose your favourite format: HTML, PDF or Word.

-I stongly recommend you this webinar to start using R Markdown:
+I strongly recommend you this webinar to start using R Markdown:
 https://rstudio.com/resources/webinars/getting-started-with-r-markdown/